 Later in the evening, return to Oban.

+After returning by ferry to the Scottish mainland, arrive at Stirling.
 Most of today is spent exploring Stirling, known as the heritage capital of Scotland.
 Stirling boasts the finest concentration of historical buildings in Scotland.
 This is where the Wars of Independence were fought and won and three centuries of monarchs ruled.
 Wander through the old town and enter the spectacular cliff-top castle, one of the largest and most important castles, both historically and architecturally, in Scotland.
 Then travel back to Edinburgh where your tour comes to an end.

 Your Small Group Tour ends this afternoon upon arrival at The Place, 34-38 York Place Edinburgh, EH1 3HU, at approximately 5.30pm.
 Bid farewell to your Guide and fellow travellers as you close the chapter on this part of your travels.

 The newly renovated Macdonald Holyrood Hotel in Edinburgh is situated in the city's historic and beautiful old town, just a couple of minutes' walk from the world famous Royal Mile and the Scottish Parliament building.
 The hotel's convenient location in the city center also means that you're within easy walking distance of Waverley Railway station and the bustle of the city's main thoroughfare, Princes Street.
 Macdonald Holyrood Hotel is the ideal base for exploring this fascinating and unique city.
 The hotel features 156 elegant en-suite bedrooms - the perfect place to relax after the excitement and fun of Edinburgh.
 Pamper yourself at the luxurious spa, enjoy a meal in luxurious surroundings at Rocca@Holyrood or sample a cocktail or two in the new bar.